urbantrout/docs/en/searching.md

     </tbody>
 </table>

-> You can alter the default behavior of search terms with the [defaultSearchTermOptions]({entry:docs/config-settings:url}#defaultSearchTermOptions) config setting.
-See _{entry:supportArticles/enabling-fuzzy-search-by-default:link}_ for more info.
+> You can alter the default behavior of search terms with the [defaultSearchTermOptions](config-settings.md#defaultSearchTermOptions) config setting.
+See [Enabling Fuzzy Search by Default](https://craftcms.com/support/enabling-fuzzy-search-by-default) for more info.

 ## Searching for specific element attributes